What Does Divorce Mean for Small Business Owners?

 A divorce shouldn’t mean the end of your small business,.
 However, if a divorce is imminent then your business might be at risk.
 Aside from the anxiety, you may also be facing financial turmoil.
 Whilst you may prefer to be focusing on growing your business, it’s likely the divorce will impact your business.
 Further, the implications might be serious.

 You will need to invest time and effort meeting with lawyers, gathering documentation about the business structure and finances, which is likely to lead to further questions about the businesses practices and P&L. Often both parties will seek to engage their own independent financial experts and seek separate valuations, which can be a time consuming and ultimately expensive process.
 Your staff may also feel the uncertainty that divorce can bring.
 The level of conflict between spouses can also be so high that it impacts staff.
 Issues may emerge around loyalty, your productivity might decrease and damage and your relationships with customers might even suffer.

 Once valuations have been completed and both parties have a clearer view of the financial position, decisions will need to be made about the business and its ownership structure.
 If the business is wholly owned by a family trust, it is likely this will cause more complications.
 Therefore, it’s important that you and your spouse understand the tax implications both now and in the future so that you can plan for the future of the business should a divorce-driven settlement be the final result.

 If you are a small business owner, what are some practical steps you can take to prepare your business in the event that you ever need to separate or divorce?
 Lawyer Damin Murdock says “there are ways to prepare and minimise the impact on your business, ahead of any unfortunate divorce or sale of your business”.

-If you have established a family business where both husband and wife are directors and shareholders of the business, then here are 6 ways to prepare and minimize the impact of possible divorce and property settlement:
+If you have established a family business where both husband and wife are directors and shareholders of the business, then here are 6 ways to prepare and minimise the impact of possible divorce and property settlement:

 - Maintain accurate and up to date financial records at all times.